Healthy Homes Assessment Tamatea

 Rental Property Home Assessments Tamatea

-Property rental areas that are affected with Health Homes Standards.
+Areas of rental properties that are impacted to Health Homes Standard.
 Healthy Homes Standard in Tamatea include each:

 • Bedroom